DoD-Platform-One/gluon/docs/bb-tests.md

 The second step to implementing these tests will be including values in your `test-values.yaml` file that would be needed for the tests.
 There are several values you will want to consider, only the image value is required:

-- `bbtests.scripts.image`: REQUIRED, this is the image name that should be used to run your script.
+- `bbtests.scripts.image`: This is the image name that should be used to run your script.
 This should be a small image with the CLI tools needed (for example, to test Minio you would want an image with Minio CLI).
 Ironbank images are not required but are preferred if one exists with the CLI tool you need installed.
 This field supports Helm templating if you want to grab an image being used elsewhere in your values (ex: `image: "{{ .Values.my.spec.to.image }}"`).